National Film Award for Best Non-Feature Film on Family Welfare

-The National Film Award for Best Non-Feature Film on Family Welfare is one of the National Film Awards presented annually by the Directorate of Film Festivals, the organisation set up by Ministry of Information and Broadcasting, India.
-It is one of several awards presented for Non-Feature Films and awarded with 'Rajat Kamal' (Silver Lotus).
+The National Film Award for Best Non-Feature Film on Family Welfare was one of the National Film Awards presented annually by the Directorate of Film Festivals, the organisation set up by Ministry of Information and Broadcasting, India.
+It was one of several awards presented for Non-Feature Films and awarded with 'Rajat Kamal' (Silver Lotus).

 The award was instituted in 1982, at 30th National Film Awards and awarded annually for short films produced in the year across the country, in all Indian languages.
+It was discontinued from the 70th National Film Awards.

 Awards

 Award includes 'Rajat Kamal' (Silver Lotus Award) and cash prize.
 Cash prize amount varied over the period.
 Following table illustrates the cash prize amount over the years:

 Winners

 Following are the award winners over the years: